Providence Heights College

 Completed in 1961, the Providence Heights College campus was designed by John Maloney, a prominent regional architect.
 Purposefully situated within a secluded wooded area on the Sammamish Plateau, its buildings total roughly 210,000 square feet and include classrooms, administrative offices, dormitories, an auditorium, a cafeteria, a library, a pool, a gym, and a chapel.
 The chapel is a remarkable modernist interpretation of Gothic design elements with fourteen steeply pitched gabled clerestory windows created by Gabriel Loire, a world-renowned stained glass artist.

 The integration of religious education with secular student populations coupled with declining numbers of women entering the religious community led to Providence Heights College closing in 1969.
 The Sisters sold the property in the late 1970s to the Lutheran Bible Institute, later known as Trinity Lutheran College.
-The present owner, City Church, purchased the complex in 2004 and initiated plans to build 140+ single family homes.
-The developer’s plan originally sparked the property’s nomination to the Most Endangered List, but since then the Issaquah School Board voted unanimously to use eminent domain to acquire the site for a new high school and a new elementary school.
-Because the school district does not plan to reuse the buildings, the eminent domain process has been put on hold while the current owner pursues demolition.
+The subsequent owner, City Church, purchased the complex in 2004 and initiated plans to build 140+ single family homes.
+The developer’s plan originally sparked the property’s nomination to the Most Endangered List, but the Issaquah School Board then voted unanimously to use eminent domain to acquire the site for a new high school and a new elementary school.
+Because the school district did not plan to reuse the buildings, the eminent domain process was put on hold while the owner pursued demolition.